daspaint/fesca/fesca/receive testing/README.md

 ## Notes

-- This is a testing implementation and stores metadata only
+- This implementation stores the complete schema and all bit shares for testing
-- In production, you would store the actual bit shares securely
+- In production, you would add encryption and more secure storage
 - The storage is now in the user's home directory for easier testing
 - The server is configured to accept connections from any IP address for testing purposes